-Symbiotic relationships may take various forms in nature, Parasitism, Commensalism, Amensalism and Mutualism, I am not going to discuss amensalism an any great detail because it is a very rare form.
-However the three most common types of symbiotic relationships are:
+In nature Symbiotic relationships may take various forms.
+Parasitism, Commensalism, Amensalism and Mutualism.
+I am not going to discuss amensalism in any great detail because it is a very rare form.
+However the three most common types of symbiotic relationships are: Parasitism, Commensalism, Mutualism

 - Competition – In competition, a larger or more powerful organism excludes another organism from its source of shelter or food.